TomboFry/menu-surfraw/README.md

+### Project Archived

+> [!NOTE]
+> I haven't used Arch, i3, or anything related to this project for several years now.
+As such, I've archived this repo.
+If you'd like to contribute to this project please support one of the forks, or create your own! ❤

+---

 # Menu Surfraw

 A short little Bash script that uses rofi or dmenu to prompt you for an Elvis and a search term with surfraw.